Advanced request throttling with Azure API Management

 Product based throttling

-To date, the rate throttling capabilities have been limited to being scoped to a particular Product subscription (essentially a key), defined in the API Management publisher portal.
+To date, the rate throttling capabilities have been limited to being scoped to a particular Product subscription (essentially a key), defined in the Azure portal.
 This is useful for the API provider to apply limits on the developers who have signed up to use their API, however, it does not help, for example, in throttling individual end-users of the API.
 It is possible that for single user of the developer's application to consume the entire quota and then prevent other customers of the developer from being able to use the application.
 Also, several customers who might generate a high volume of requests may limit access to occasional users.